-- (c) It is advised to store plaster of Paris in a moisture-proof container because it can absorb water to form gypsum again, setting into a hard solid mass. - (d) The uses of plaster of Paris are as follows: - (i) It is used by doctors for supporting fractured bones in the right position. - (ii) It is used for making toys and materials for decoration. - II. (a) The chemical formula of gypsum is written as - (i) $CaSO_4 \cdot 4H_2O$ - (ii) $CaSO_4 \cdot 2H_2O$ - (iii) CaSO4·1⁄2H2O - (iv) $CaSO_4 \cdot 3H_2O$ - Ans. (ii) CaSO4·2H2O - (b) It is advised to store plaster of Paris in a moisture-proof container because - (i) it mixes with water to form gypsum again, setting into a hard solid mass. - (ii) it mixes with water and produce sulphur dioxide gas. - (iii) it mixes with water to form sulphur trioxide gas. - (iv) it mixes with water to produce different hazardous gases. - Ans. (i) it mixes with water to form gypsum again, setting into a hard solid mass. - (c) In plaster of Paris, two formula units of CaSO4 share - (i) five molecules of water

-- (ii) two molecules of water

-- (iii) three molecules of water

-- (iv) one molecule of water

-Ans. (iv) one molecule of water
+- (iii) $CaSO_4 \cdot \frac{1}{2}H_2O$ (iv) $CaSO_4 \cdot 3H_2O$ - Ans. (ii) $CaSO_4 \cdot 2H_2O$ - (b) It is advised to store plaster of Paris in a moisture-proof container because - (i) it mixes with water to form gypsum again, setting into a hard solid mass. - (ii) it mixes with water and produce sulphur dioxide gas. - (iii) it mixes with water to form sulphur trioxide gas. - (iv) it mixes with water to produce different hazardous gases. - Ans. (i) it mixes with water to form gypsum again, setting into a hard solid mass. - (c) In plaster of Paris, two formula units of CaSO4 share - (i) five molecules of water - (ii) two molecules of water - (iii) three molecules of water - (iv) one molecule of water - Ans. (iv) one molecule of water - (d) Which of the following statements is correct? - (i) Gypsum contains one molecule of water of crystallisation. - (ii) Gypsum contains two molecules of water of crystallisation. - (iii) Gypsum contains three molecules of water of crystallisation.

-- (d) Which of the following statements is correct? - (i) Gypsum contains one molecule of water of crystallisation. - (ii) Gypsum contains two molecules of water of crystallisation. - (iii) Gypsum contains three molecules of water of crystallisation. - (iv) Gypsum contains four molecules of water of crystallisation.
+- (iv) Gypsum contains four molecules of water of crystallisation. - Ans. (ii) Gypsum contains two molecules of water of crystallisation. - (e) At what temperature is gypsum heated to form plaster of Paris?

-Ans. (ii) Gypsum contains two molecules of water of crystallisation.

-(e) At what temperature is gypsum heated to form plaster of Paris?

-Ans. (ii) 100 °C

-- 19. In a swimming pool, the pH of the water should ideally be 7.2.
+- Ans. (ii) 100 °C - 19.
+In a swimming pool, the pH of the water should ideally be 7.2.
 A pH range of 7.0-7.6 is workable, however, any pH value above or below this range is undesirable.
 If the swimming pool water is too acidic, it causes burning sensation in the eyes and makes the skin dry and itchy.
 It also causes the corrosion of metal parts in the pool.
 In highly alkaline water, the swimmer experiences a similar discomfort.
-Thus, it is important to maintain the pH of swimming pool water. - I. (a) What is meant by a pH scale? - (b) How does the pH of acidic, basic and neutral solutions vary on the pH scale? - (c) How does change in pH in our mouth cause tooth decay? - (d) The pH of a sample of water was found to be5.
+Thus, it is important to maintain the pH of swimming pool water. - I. (a) What is meant by a pH scale? - (b) How does the pH of acidic, basic and neutral solutions vary on the pH scale? - (c) (i) How does change in pH in our mouth cause tooth decay?

+- (ii) The pH of a sample of water was found to be 5.
 What colour will it show when tested with a strip of pH paper? - Ans. (a) The scale which measures the acidity or basicity of a solution in terms of its hydrogen ion concentration is known as pH scale. - (b) The pH value on a pH scale varies from 0 to 14.
 The pH of acidic solutions is less than 7, while the pH of basic solutions is more than 7.
-The pH of neutral solutions is equal to 7. - (c) Food particles that remain in our mouth after eating are degraded by the bacteria to produce acids.
+The pH of neutral solutions is equal to 7. - (c) (i) Food particles that remain in our mouth after eating are degraded by the bacteria to produce acids.
 These acids corrode tooth enamel when the pH of the mouth falls below 5.5.
-Cleaning mouth after eating can prevent tooth decay. - (d) If the pH of the sample of water was found to be 5, it means that the water is acidic in nature.
-The strip of pH paper will show orange-yellow colour when tested with this sample of water.

-- II. (a) pH refers to the - (i) logarithm of the hydrogen ion concentration of a solution. - (ii) negative logarithm of the hydrogen ion concentration of a solution. - (iii) logarithm of the hydroxyl ion concentration of a solution. - (iv) negative logarithm of the hydroxyl ion concentration of a solution.
+Cleaning mouth after eating can prevent tooth decay. - OR - (ii) If the pH of the sample of water was found to be 5, it means that the water is acidic in nature.
+The strip of pH paper will show orange-yellow colour when tested with this sample of water. - II. (a) pH refers to the - (i) logarithm of the hydrogen ion concentration of a solution. - (ii) negative logarithm of the hydrogen ion concentration of a solution. - (iii) logarithm of the hydroxyl ion concentration of a solution.